baltejgiri/baltejgiri.github.io.old.old.old/README.md

 # Hello World

 Myself Baltej Giri and I am born and raise in Northern India; I moved to New Zealand after completing high school in India for higher education.
-I welcome you to my portfolio where I showcase my unique journey to be a Computer Networking Expert.
+I and my wife moved to Canada since 2016.
+I would like to welcome you to my portfolio where I showcase my unique journey to be a Computer Networking Expert.

 I am enthusiastic about in all things about computers and networks.
 I have five years of experience in Information Technology with excellent communication skills.